kannon92/PendingPodChecks/README.md

 ## Goals
 - Add a new condition PodFailedToStartup to detect failures in configuration or setup

+## Potential Goals
 - Use this condition to force failure of Pods in Job Controller (Maybe?)

 ## Non Goals
 - Will not modify behavior for ImagePullBackOff
    - This status can be business as usual or image pull errors
    - Unclear if it is possible to detect this as a failure
+   - Invalid ImagePullSecrets are a common fail case but it is difficult to

 ## Proposal